Kinsa/ParkingAttendantBackend/readme.md

 Realised at this point I was getting ahead of myself, while I will need a factory eventually, what I need right now is a single entry.
 Went back and added a setUp method to the test to do so.
 I went back to the entity docs to review creating an object in the ORM: https://symfony.com/doc/current/doctrine.html#persisting-objects-to-the-database and I refreshed via AI how to create a datetime from a string in PHP.
 GitHub autopilot autocomplete filled in `$entityManager = self::getContainer()->get('doctrine')->getManager();` as I was trying to work out how to initiate the correct object.

-I could see in the database that the test vehcile was getting added but not getting removed so I added a tear down method as well to clean the database.
+I could see in the database that the test vehicle was getting added but not getting removed so I added a tear down method as well to clean the database.

 Continuing to debug, I found some syntax errors.
 I finally asked AI for help: